Transfer Credit Policy and Process

 2. Cornell University does not accept credit for courses sponsored by colleges but taught in high school to high school students, even if the college provides a transcript of such work.

-4. Students who are currently accepted and enrolled may transfer in credit, but only from four (4) year accredited colleges or universities (preapproval required).
+4. Students who are currently accepted and enrolled may transfer in credit, but only from four (4) year regionally accredited colleges and universities (pre-approval required).

 Undergraduate Transfer Credit Process